 Threatened birds like Wilson’s Plovers, American Oystercatchers, Black Skimmers and Least Terns have returned to South Carolina’s coast, and need our help to successfully nest and raise their young.

 “As South Carolinians, we pride ourselves on our beautiful coastline.
 A major part of that beauty is the coastal birds who come here each year to nest and refuel during their long migrations,” says Allyssa Zebrowski, Coastal Stewardship Coordinator at Audubon South Carolina.
-"It’s extremely important that beachgoers give these birds the space they need to thrive, particularly during the crowded Memorial Day weekend holiday.”
+"It’s extremely important that beachgoers give these birds the space they need to thrive, particularly during the crowded holiday weekend.”

 Due to coastal birds’ impressive camouflage, beachgoers are often surprised to learn there are numerous species nesting directly on our beaches in the area above the high-tide line, and far enough from the dune grass that they can see predators coming from a distance.
 When dogs or humans come too close, these birds are frightened away from their nests, which they spend all summer tirelessly tending and protecting.
 This leaves their eggs and chicks vulnerable to serious threats including overheating, predation, and even being crushed underfoot by unaware people.